Pet Insurance in Korea: How It Works for Foreign Residents

 Mandatory liability insurance for aggressive breeds

-This section applies only to owners of the 5 breeds designated as aggressive under Korea's Animal Protection Act (동물보호법): American Staffordshire Terrier, American Pit Bull Terrier, Staffordshire Bull Terrier, Tosa (도사견), and Rottweiler, including mixed breeds.
+This section applies only to owners of the five breeds designated as aggressive under Korea's Animal Protection Act (동물보호법): American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Tosa (도사견), and Rottweiler, including mixed breeds.

-Owners of these breeds are required by law to carry third-party liability insurance (배상책임보험) as a condition of their government ownership permit.
+Owners of these breeds must by law carry third-party liability insurance (배상책임보험) as a condition of their government ownership permit.
 This requirement took effect April 27, 2024.
 For full details on the permit, muzzle rules, and daily life obligations for these breeds, see the daily life with a pet in Korea guide.

 This liability insurance is entirely separate from pet health insurance.
 It covers injury to third parties, not your vet bills.